Italy With Pleasure

 Min Age : Refundable deposits

 Many of us have already visited well known Tuscan hotspots such as Florence or Pisa.
-But just as rewarding are the lesser known sights that we take you to on our Tuscany Tours – having lunch in a monastery founded 1000 years ago, walking through the evocative Tuscan countryside and coming across ancient Roman baths.
+But just as rewarding are the lesser known sights that we take you to on our Tuscany Tours – having lunch in a monastery founded 1000 years ago, walking through the evocative Tuscan landscapes and coming across ancient Roman baths.

 Being on foot, we have plenty of time to fully appreciate the Tuscan countryside on our Tuscany Walking Tour.
 A glass of Chianti at the end of the day sourced from the vineyard right outside your door is also not to be missed.